 Insight Timer creates Instagram stories to encourage user interaction.
 When users swipe up on the story, those who have the app are taken directly to the relevant in-app content, ensuring a smooth user experience and reducing friction.
 Not only should your content be interesting and engaging, it also needs to route users to the right place in your app.

 Paid re-engagement campaigns are one of the most popular and reliable app retention strategies.
 They consist of running ads targeted towards users who already have your app, in order to get them to perform a specific in-app action.
-This could look like running ads for your inside other apps or websites you know your users are likely interested in.
+This could look like running ads for other apps or websites you know your users are likely interested in.
 By partnering with ad networks, you can launch wide-reaching campaigns towards a certain user segment.
 For example, you could continuously show re-engagement ads to current users to save them from churning in the first place, win back users who have already lapsed, or show ads to users who have not interacted with your app in a certain amount of time.
-We go more into detail about re-engagement ads in this post.

 Many networks support showing retargeting ads to custom user segments based on time since last engagement.
 These ads can be particularly effective on a CPA basis because they do not have the dropoff rates of install ads, where a user must first download the app to transact.